Game Over

 You would think that a role-play game set in the imaginations of its players would lack the limitations of budget imposed on (say) a television serial.
 However in practice I found that a GM has only so much time and energy to invent new concepts.
 As such old incidental characters would return to the story as needed.
 Likewise key locales were re-purposed at different times.
 There was economy to this but it also had an interesting affect on players.
 The familiar resonates with us and helps provide a sense of coherence to a long campaign.
 It also allowed me to put new twists on old concepts and this was sometimes more surprising than a wholly new element.

 A favourite re-use of something for me was the Jagged Tooth Keep.
-This site had originally been visited ‘in the flesh’ by the original characters but then much later the Lost Wanderers (played by the same players) stumbled into a magical simulation of it.
+This site had originally been visited in-the-flesh by the original characters but then much later the older and more well-known Lost Wanderers (played by the same players) stumbled into a magical simulation of it.
 Confusion and suspicion ensued.
 The Jagged Tooth was just one of many concepts for which I made maps, illustrations, descriptions and even chose themed music (Fortress Around Your Heart by Sting).
 In this way I got to be creative and expand muchly on the content of The Lands.

 Gaming definitely expanded the information content of my setting.
 This included mundane things like describing livestock (small kine and huge fowl are the norm) and local customs (such as a ban on propositioning someone more than three times).
 However it also resulted in some extraordinary content (such as demonstrating that a string of objects sometimes seen following the Moon were in fact an ancient and magical sky elevator).